-This committee develops pedagogical policy in accordance with the overall goals of the School and the requirements set by the faculty and the various School committees.
+This committee develops pedagogical policy in accordance with the overall goals of the School and the re~~OFFICIAL PROPERTY OF COLUMBIA UNIVERSITY GSAPP~~ the various School committees.
 It consists of the dean, who serves as chairman, and all program directors, as appointed by the dean and confirmed by the faculty of their respective programs.